DrSnowbird/dcos-vagrant/README_1st_dcos-vagrantll.md

 ## Though, you can use "vagrant plug-in manager for VirtualBox".
 But, I don't have much luck for many trials and failures.
 And, it takes far much longer time for VirtualBox to upgrade the version for the images on the fly.

-My opion, after my many failures in trying overcome the version incompatibility, such as the latest 5.1.* or, 5.0.32, all turned to have been wasting my time!
+My opinion, after my many failures in trying overcome the version incompatibility, such as the latest 5.1.* or, 5.0.32, all turned to have been wasting my time!
 ```
 (I will not recommended to use plugin to on-the-fly upgrade DC/OS VM images approach)
 vagrant plugin install vagrant-vbguest